Rabiosa (song): Music video

 Near to the end of the video, Shakira does a split while holding on to a pole.

 The accompanying music video for "Rabiosa" was directed by Jaume de Laiguana and was shot on 24 April 2011, in Barcelona.
 Laiguana had also directed the videos for the two previous single releases from the album, "Loca" and "Sale el Sol".
 The music video premiered on Shakira's official website on 7 June 2011, and the English-language version was made available for digital download on 8 June.
 The Spanish version was made available for digital download a day later.
 The video begins with Shakira walking into an underground party while sporting a brown bob haircut.
 Amidst "a party full of silly-string and confetti-flinging fun", she begins dancing and flirting with a man, and at one point lies in a bathtub full of colourful balls.
 Scenes of Shakira pole dancing while wearing a black string bra and knickers and sporting her normal long blonde hair are inter-cut throughout the video.
 The video ends with Shakira doing a split while holding onto the pole, and back inside the party she crowd surfs away.
-Neither Pitbull or El Cata appear in both versions of the video.
+Pitbull appears in the English version video while El Cata does not appear in the Spanish version of the video.

 Upon its release, the music video went viral on video-sharing website YouTube two days after its release and was the most-viewed video of that day, gaining almost four million views in less than 48 hours.
 Critical reception towards the video was favourable.
 Jeff Benjamin from Billboard commented that Shakira continues "the fantasies that she started in her "She Wolf" video" and praised Shakira's brunette hairstyle, concluding that "the Latin songstress brings the heat both musically and visually".
 Becky Bain from Idolator found Shakira's pole dancing sequence similar to the video of Britney Spears' 2007 single "Gimme More", but joked that it is "not terribly depressing and certainly not shot in about 15 minutes".
 Ann Lee from Metro also found the video similar to the one for "She Wolf" and commended Shakira's pole dancing ability, noting that she "ups the raunch factor" and "gets pulses racing".
 Sadao Turner from Ryan Seacrest.com praised Shakira's "phenomenal" figure.
 The video was marked "Vevo Certified" by joint venture music video website Vevo for reaching more than 100 million views on YouTube.